MedicodiBiscotti/commit2release/README.md

 Annotated vs. lightweight might require some different strategies as lightweight doesn't have the same amount of data associated.

+Dry-run will also push as a dry-run.
+If the tags exist locally, it will output as if pushed to remote.
+If the tags don't exist locally because they weren't created during the dry-run, then it will likely just show `Everything up-to-date`.

 ## Features

 - [x] Basic functionality.